 ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-5.4 Require Native Vegetation in Landscape Plans Low Policy Short PC, TC, TRC No Progress High The Town's Planned Unit Development and other law make little reference to landscape requirements to be followed by the Town, its residents, and by developers within Town boundaries.
 In the past decade, much more information has become available on the vital role native plants and trees play in species preservation, pollination, wildlife, and riparian area protection.
 Many people in Town have strong commitments for and robust information about native plants and trees and are willing to engage in education and advocacy.
-RECOMMENDATIONS: The Tree Commission and advocacy on the vital importance of native pl particularly along Town Run.
-NER-5.5 Prohibit Mass Grading and Clear Cutting Medium Policy Short PC, TC No Progress High While this goal may have limited direct relevance to current and foreseeable Town development opportunities, threats exist that should be addressed in Town ordinances.
-RECOMMENDATIONS: Town Ordinances should restrict mass grading and clear cutting in any new development, particular in sensitive areas including the riverfront and within the Town Run watershed.
-NER-5.6 Implement Steep Slope Development Restrictions Low Policy Intermediate PC, TC No Progress While this goal may have limited direct releva ince to current and l foreseeable To wn development ( opportunities, threat s exist that shou ld be addressed RECOMMENDATIONS: Town Ordinances show uld restrict steep s lope developme nt in any new proj ects, particular in se nsitive areas par ticularly riverfront.
+RECOMMENDATIONS: The Tree Commission and Planning Commission should elevate this goal to a high priority, and conduct and promote education and advocacy on the vital importance of native plants and trees in landscaping plans for public, commercial, and residential areas within Town, particularly along Town Run.
+NER-5.5 Prohibit Mass Grading and Clear Cutting Medium Policy Short PC, TC No Progress High While this goal may have limited direct relevation Town ordinances. nce to current and d foreseeable To own development (opportunities, threat s exist that shou ld be addressed RECOMMENDATIONS: Town Ordinances shows the riverfront and within the Town Run watersheet rading and clear cutting in any nev v development, part icular in sensitive e areas including NER-5.6 Implement Steep Slope Development Restrictions Low Policy Intermediate PC, TC No Progress While this goal may have limited direct releva ince to current and d foreseeable To own development (opportunities, threat s exist that shou ld be addressed RECOMMENDATIONS: Town Ordinances show uld restrict steep s lope developme nt in any new proj ects, particular in se nsitive areas par ticularly riverfront.